cbms26/barma-sorig/README.md

 # Barma Sorig Healing Centre

-Welcome to the **Barma Sorig Healing Centre** repository.
-This project brings the ancient Barma-Sorig tradition of holistic healing from the Himalayas into a modern web application.
-It is designed to introduce, manage, and promote the center’s unique therapies, treatments, and wellness services, both for practitioners and for guests seeking holistic wellbeing.
+Welcome to the **Barma Sorig Healing Centre** repository!
+This project was created and is maintained by [cbms26](https://github.com/cbms26) for our family business in Bhutan.
+It showcases and manages our traditional healing and wellness services.

 ---

 ## 🌿 About Barma Sorig

-**Barma-Sorig** healing combines over a thousand years of Tibetan medical knowledge and spiritual wisdom.
-Our center, based in Bhutan and in collaboration with Pure Vision Sorig Healing & Research Center (Nepal), offers a variety of treatments rooted in tradition, including:
+**Barma Sorig** healing combines over a thousand years of Tibetan medical knowledge and spiritual wisdom.
+Our center, in collaboration with Pure Vision Sorig Healing & Research Center (Nepal), offers a wide variety of treatments rooted in tradition, including:

 - **Traditional Ku Nye Massage:** Ancient Tibetan oil massage for detoxification, relaxation, and energy flow.
 - **Five Nectar (Amrita) Herbal Steam:** Herbal steam therapy for rejuvenation and toxin elimination.
 - **Therapeutic Gentle External Therapies (Jyamtse Ku-Nye)**
-- **Salon & Spa Services:** Including massages, facials, herbal baths, waxing, hair and brow care, and more.
+- **Salon & Spa Services:** Massages, facials, herbal baths, waxing, hair and brow care, and more.
 - **Wellness Guidance:** Diet, herbs, seasonal health advice, and guided breathing exercises.

-Our aim is to provide **personalized treatments** that address physical, emotional, and energetic balance, guided by highly trained therapists.
+Our treatments are personalized and delivered by highly trained therapists to address physical, emotional, and energetic balance for holistic wellbeing.

 ---

-## 🧑‍💻 Project Structure
+## 🏗️ Project Structure

-This repository is organized as a **monorepo** with the following components:
+This repository is a **monorepo** composed of:

 - **Frontend (React + Tailwind CSS):**
   Main user-facing website and booking interface (`src/`, `public/`)
 - **Cloud Functions (Node.js, Firebase):**
-  Backend logic for notifications, data processing, etc. (`functions/`)
+  Backend logic for notifications and data processing (`functions/`)
 - **SMS Backend:**
   Node.js Express server for SMS integration, powered by Twilio (`sms-backend/`)
 - **Firebase Hosting & Configuration:**